ThibaultFillion/strengths/documentation/json_and_dict_doc.rst

 Describes a choice of units for space distance, time distance and quantity of matter (UnitsSystem).
 The function matching such a dictionary to a Species instance is unitssystem_from_dict.

-"space" :
+"space":
 ^^^^^^^^^

 * space distance unit (string)

-default : "µm" (default space units)
+default: "µm" (default space units)

-"time" :
+"time":
 ^^^^^^^^

 * time distance unit (string)

-default : "s" (default time units)
+default: "s" (default time units)

-"quantity" :
+"quantity":
 ^^^^^^^^^^^^

 * unit for the quantity of matter (string)

-default : "molecule" (default quantity units)
+default: "molecule" (default quantity units)

 unit array
 ----------